 Tasting Notes

-Since the inception of this Bordeaux-style blend, our 2012 vintage is the first in which Cabernet Franc is its predominant varietal.
+Since the inception of this Bordeaux-style blend, our 2012 Trine is the first in which Cabernet Franc is its predominant varietal.
 The aromatics show elevated tones of red fruit and fresh crushed berries with hints of rose petal and oak, followed closely with underlying layers of earth and graphite.
 The mouthfeel is concentrated but extremely refined and elegant, showcasing notes of Bing cherry and ripe plum on the palate.
 Enjoyable now; this wine will age gracefully for years to come.

 The Year